YongBinnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn/blog/swiss_tribunal_federal_was_wrong/readme.md

 Second, the Federal court ignored some problems I pointed out about Ticino court's dercision.

 Of course, without reading the swiss law again, I can point out some problems, and I am sure that my points will be accepted by most persion.
-However, I want my points to against this authority of Swiss law to be precise and could be supported by Swiss law itself.
+However, I want my points used to against this authority of Swiss law to be precise and could be supported by Swiss law itself.
 Thus, to finish this article, I will need to read some Swiss law, and it will take some time.

 To be continued...